ethereum/RIPs/RIP_RIGID.md

 The **Standard Context Variables** are predefined inputs necessary for calculating fees within RIGID formulas.
 Each variable is identified by a unique `id` (`uint8`).
 IDs from `0` to `100` are reserved for these globally defined standard variables.

-These variables are consumed by the onchain fee formulas and represent universal parameters.
+These variables are consumed by the onchain fee formulas and represent commonly used parameters by fee formulas.
 Their types and units are precisely defined to ensure deterministic interpretation by smart contracts and gas agents.

 | ID | Variable | Unit | Type |
 | :--- | :---------------------------------- | :----------- | :------ |